fchatred/Tekken7CommunityCharacterGuide/README.md

 I'd love to give credits to some awesome people who've been gracious enough to help me with this guide!
 Please be awesome and support each one of these people!

-* Fergus2k8 for letting me use his breakdown and pro’s and con’s of each character from his character overview guide! https://twitter.com/Fergus_TK, twitch.tv/fergus2k8  , Fergus2k8 Youtube
+* Fergus2k8 for letting me use his breakdown and pro’s and con’s of each character from his character overview guide!
+[Twitter](https://twitter.com/Fergus_TK), [Twitch](https://twitch.tv/fergus2k8)  , [Youtube](https://www.youtube.com/user/Fergus61293).

 * rbnorway for their frame data: http://rbnorway.org/t7-frame-data/